-Echoes are one of the most annoying distractions that you can have on a conference call.
+Echo is one of the most annoying distractions that you can have on any type of conference call.
+Echoing can happen on any type of conference call: a video conference, free conference calls with a dedicated dial-in or even on a conference call with toll-free numbers.
 As someone that has tried to communicate with a caller while they were echoing, I can honestly say that being unable to hear someone is extremely frustrating.
 While conference calling technology has enhanced our communications, it has created unique issues that need to be addressed — namely, conference call echo.
 Here are 3 things to keep in mind when dealing with it.

-1. Conference Call Echo is ALWAYS caused by one or more participants.
+1. Conference Call echo is usually caused by someone using a speakerphone.

 Even though conference call echo is a legitimate issue, it might surprise you to know that if everyone on a conference turned their volume down halfway, it might just eliminate conference call echo forever.
 Why?